 How does this help?
 Recall Isabelle's user journey from the discussion above:

-It is possible that Isabelle did not log in until just prior to making the purchase, and that the Co-op Graph or Private Graph did not map together Isabelle's devices until sometime after her purchase.
-But CDA's 30-day lookback allows CDA to restate Isabelle's past behavior at a person level, providing you with the cross-device view of her journey that you need.
+It is possible that Isabelle did not log in until just prior to making the purchase.
+But CDA's 30-day lookback allows it to restate Isabelle's past behavior as belonging to her, providing you with the cross-device view of her journey that you need.

 NOTE: Since history can be restated, this means your data may change over time in a CDA-enabled virtual report suite.
 Keep this in mind as you communicate insights from a CDA-based analysis.

 Prerequisites For Cross-Device Analytics